 Switch to silk

-Silky Tots Silk Cot Slips and Silk Cot Fitted Sheets help to reduce friction on baby’s head by up to 43% (when compared to ordinary cotton or bamboo sheets).
+Silky Tots Silk Bassinet/Cot Slips and Sheets help to reduce friction on baby’s head by up to 43% (when compared to ordinary cotton sheets).
 This friction is what causes matting, knotting, frizz and eventually the dreaded baby bald spot.
 Silk is also hypoallergenic and uninhabitable by dust-mites which makes it perfect for eczema, asthma and allergies.
+Being non-absorbent, silk doesn't absorb the natural oils from skin or hair, it really is a wonder fabric!

 Brush before bed

-Gently brushing baby’s hair before bed minimizes the knots that turn into matts and eventually rub off while baby is sleeping.
+Gently brushing baby’s hair before bed minimises the knots that turn into matts and eventually rub off while baby is sleeping.
 If you can make sure there are no knots present before baby nods off then you are one step ahead of the game!
+We love Fawn & Milk’s super soft wood and goat hair brush.

 Swap the sleeping side

-If you’ve established a sleep routine, chances are you’re placing baby in the cot facing the same way each time you put them down to sleep.
-This consistent placement means pressure on the hair and skin is not distributed evenly, leaving your babe with one spot falling short.
-To help minimize bald spots or thin patches, try to change up the side you put baby to sleep on each night.
-You can also try placing baby in opposite ends of the cot.
+If you’ve established a sleep routine, chances are you’re placing baby at the same end of the cot each time you put them down to sleep.
+This means they will tend to turn their head in one direction more the other (especially if one side of the cot is against a wall) meaning pressure on the hair and skin is not distributed evenly, leaving your babe with one spot falling short.
+Try alternating the end of the cot you place baby’s feet to even things up!

 Avoid harsh chemicals

-Try to avoid bathing and washing baby’s hair too often.
-There is no need to bathe your baby more than 2-3 times per week (unless you baby really likes baths!).
+Try to avoid washing baby’s hair too often.
 Even if you’re bathing daily, you don’t need to wash baby’s hair daily.
 You might want to re-think the baby shampoo and conditioner too...
 Baby’s hair doesn’t need shampoo or conditioner as it is perfectly capable of self-cleaning.
-Rinsing with water is a much better option as it won’t strip natural oils from the hair, keeping hair follicles moisturized and therefore less susceptible to knotting and breakage.
+Rinsing with water is a much better option as it won’t strip natural oils from the hair, keeping hair follicles moisturised and therefore less susceptible to knotting and breakage.

 Encourage tummy time